Market Rasen Welcomes Walkers

 Interested in guided or self guided walks in the beautiful Lincolnshire Wolds?
-Well why not come to the Walkers are Welcome town of Market Rasen.
+Well walkers are very welcome in the Lincolnshire town of Market Rasen.

-Market Rasen was accredited in 2010.
-It is located on the River Rase at the heart of North Lincolnshire, approximately 150 miles north of London and 15 miles north-east of Lincoln.
+Market Rasen is located on the River Rase at the heart of North Lincolnshire, approximately 150 miles north of London and 15 miles north-east of Lincoln.

 The town has a population of around 5,000 and is within the West Lindsey District which covers an area of approximately 115,357 hectares (445 square miles / 1154 sq kms) and has a population of around 77,000.